Colegio de San Juan de Letran: Colegio de San Juan de Letran – Abucay, Bataan

 Rev. Fr.
 Rogelio Alarcon, O.P., former rector and president of Colegio de San Juan de Letran in Intramuros, Manila, and an alumnus proposed the idea of having another campus in the north.
 The province of Bataan was chosen.
 Initially, two sites in Bataan were presented: Hermosa and Balanga.
 After three years in the conceptualization stage, a third site, Abucay, was also considered.
-By what could be described as heavenly intercession and providential twists, Abucay was selected.
-The community of St. John Lateran, the Board of Colegio de San Juan de Letran and the Council of the Philippine Dominican Province approved the establishment of Letran-Abucay in 1998.